thelfer/tfel/docs/mfront/LinearSystemSolver.md

 The `@LinearSystemSolver` keyword is used to select the linear system solver.
-It is followed by the name of solver.
+It is followed by the name of the solver.
 Currently, two solvers are supported:

 - `Default`.
 This uses the solvers provided natively by the `TFEL/Math`